MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P00-Getting-Started/content.md

 > Reset back to `background("lightgray")` before you continue (unless you want a castle floor that's a unique color).

 These four helper functions are provided by the [p5.js Library](p5js.org), which has been designed to make creating art and designs with code more accessible.

-# Review

-So far you have:

-- accessed the starter project
-- toured the project files
-- played with the first few lines of code

-Up next, you'll create your own wizard!